-The GMC has been told it ‘needs to look at’ using online hearings for more fitness-to-practice cases by the body overseeing all healthcare regulators.
+The GMC has been told it ‘needs to look at’ using online hearings for more fitness-to-practise cases by the body overseeing all healthcare regulators.

 In new guidance on carrying out FtP work during the Covid-19 pandemic, the Professional Standards Authority for Health and Social Care (PSA) noted there were concerns that online hearings could lead to members of the public making recordings and sharing footage on social media.

 But it said it had ‘no evidence’ of this occurring so far in cases where online hearings have taken place.

 The PSA also said obtaining a doctor’s consent for a hearing to be virtual ‘does not seem appropriate’.